substack/hacker-deps/readme.markdown

   0.3%    T. Jameson Little (beatgammit)
 ```

+hacker-deps finds all package.json files and finds who wrote each non-private
+package depended on in your application.

 In this list the percentage is a normalized sum of all the packages in the
-dependency graph weighted by distance so that first-order dependencies that your
+dependency graph weighted by distance to give a rough estimate of how reliant
-application directly uses count more than the packages that your dependencies
-use.
+your application is on the work of each hacker in the results.

 To supplement the list of hackers with lists of packages, add `--verbose`: